legalize-dev/legalize-nl/nl/BWBV0006309.md

 2. The General Secretariat shall publish and distribute proposals to the member countries or territories at least three months prior to the date scheduled for the opening of the Congress.

-3. Proposals presented after the deadline indicated in paragraph 1 above shall be considered if they are submitted at least three weeks prior to the opening of the Congress and are supported by at least two member countries or territories, with the exception of drafting proposals, which must display a capital letter “R” as part of their heading, and shall be referred directly to the Drafting Committee.
+3. Proposals presented after the deadline indicated in paragraph 1 above shall be considered if they are submitted at least three weeks prior to the opening of the Congress and are supported by at least two member countries or territories, with the exception of proposals containing amendments as referred to in Article 108 of these Regulations and of drafting proposals.
+These latter proposals must display a capital letter “R” as part of their heading, and shall be referred directly to the Drafting Committee.

 ##### Article 126.
 Conditions for the Approval of Proposals Pertaining to the General Regulations, Technical Cooperation Regulations, Resolutions and Recommendations

-1. The adoption of proposals submitted to the Congress in regard to the General Regulations, Resolutions and Recommendations is subject to their approval by a simple majority of member countries or territories present or represented and entitled to vote.
+1. The adoption of proposals submitted to the Congress in regard to the General Regulations, Technical Cooperation Regulations, Resolutions and Recommendations is subject to their approval by a simple majority of member countries or territories present or represented and entitled to vote.
 At least two thirds of Union member countries or territories must be present or represented during the voting process.

-2. The preceding rule shall not apply to proposals to amend provisions of the General Regulations pertaining to the operation of the Congress (Articles 103 to 113 inclusive), which shall require a two thirds majority vote by member countries or territories present or represented at the Congress and entitled to vote.
+2. The preceding rule shall not apply to proposals to amend provisions of the General Regulations pertaining to the operation of the Congress (Articles 103 to 113 inclusive), which shall require a two thirds majority vote by member countries and territories present or represented at the Congress and entitled to vote.
 These proposals shall enter into force immediately upon their approval.

 ### CHAPTER VI.
 UNION FINANCES

 ##### Article 127.
 Union Budget

-1. Each Congress shall pass a Resolution setting the budget ceiling for each year of the ensuing four-year period based on the General Secretariat presentation by program and activity, expressed in United States dollars.
+1. Each Congress shall pass a Resolution setting the budget ceiling for each year of the ensuing four-year period based on the strategic directions adopted by the Congress, expressed in United States dollars.
 Approved budgets shall remain in effect from January 1 through December 31 of each year.

 2. The General Budget of the Union may not be increased during the interval between Congresses.